Berlin Tegel Airport: Berlin Airlift

 Plans for converting the area into allotment gardens were shelved due to the Berlin Blockade, which began on 24 June 1948.
-In the ensuing US-led Berlin Airlift, it quickly turned out that Berlin's existing main airport at Tempelhof was not big enough to accommodate all relief aircraft.
+In the ensuing Berlin Airlift, it quickly turned out that Berlin's existing main airport at Tempelhof was not big enough to accommodate all relief aircraft.
 As a consequence, the French military authorities in charge of Tegel at that time ordered the construction of a 2428 m long runway, the longest in Europe at the time, as well as provisional airport buildings and basic infrastructure.
 Groundbreaking took place on 5 August 1948, and only 90 days later, on 5 November, a United States Air Force (USAF) Douglas C-54 Skymaster became the first aircraft to land at the new airport.
 The United States Air Forces in Europe (USAFE) commander-in-chief, General Cannon, and the chief-of-staff of the Anglo-American airlift, General Tunner, arrived at Tegel on this aircraft.

 British Dakota and Hastings aircraft carrying essential goods and raw materials began using Tegel on a regular basis from 17 November 1948.
 Generally, the former carried food and fuel while the latter were loaded with coal.
 Regular cargo flights with American C-54s followed from 14 December 1948.
 December 1948 also saw three Armée de l'Air Junkers Ju 52/3m transport planes participating in the airlift for the first time.
 However, the Armée de l'Air contributed to the overall airlift effort in a very small and symbolic way only.
 As a result of committing the French transport fleet to the growing war effort in Indochina, as well as the joint Anglo-American decision to employ only four-engined planes for the remainder of the airlift to increase the number of flights and the amount of cargo carried on each flight by taking advantage of those aircraft's higher speeds and greater capacities, the French participation ceased.

 Base aérienne 165 Berlin Tegel

 Following the end of the Berlin Airlift in May 1949, Tegel became the Berlin base of the Armée de l'Air, eventually leading to the establishment of Base aérienne 165 at Berlin Tegel on 1 August 1964.
 (The end of the Cold War and German reunification resulted in the deactivation of the Western Allies' armed forces in Berlin in July 1994.
 This in turn led to the decommissioning of Base aérienne 165 the same year.).

 Tegel was home to a small detachment of the French Army Light Aviation, which used single engined Cessna O-1 Bird Dog from 1968 to 1993, and Sud-Ouest Alouette III Helicopters from May 1987 until June 1994.
-The Armée de l'Air had a single Max Holste MH1521 Broussard until 1988, which was replaced by a DeHavilland Canada DHC-6-300 Twin Otter for liaison and surveillance flights.
+The Armée de l'Air had a single Max Holste MH1521 Broussard until 1988, when it was replaced by a DeHavilland Canada DHC-6-300 Twin Otter for liaison and surveillance flights.